-Rakuten Advertising • Jan 2025 - Ongoing
+Rakuten Advertising • Oct 2022 – Jun 2023

 Publishers and advertisers on Rakuten's affiliate network needed to understand their contribution to sales beyond last-click attribution.
 When a customer discovers a product through Publisher A's blog, researches it via Publisher B's review site, then purchases after clicking Publisher C's discount link, who deserves credit?